Whadiyatalkinabeet/LegalFamily/README.md

     * Pressures/trends to open data silos (c.f OpenBanking).
     * Hook power-user early adopters via customisable, extensible.
     * Regional fragmentation allows a foot in the door on a smaller scale than huge national roll-out?
+    * Demographic pressures.
+Elderly with complex interacting co-morbidities; need to get a holistic view.
+    * Time spent searching for notes by nurses!
+    * Trend to "Realistic medicine" (not clear how we actually help with this?)
 * Threats/obstacles:
     * "Dogma" re existing systems.
     * Siloed data.
     * 28-year long PPI contracts with EMR providers.
 * Strengths:
     * Mobile-first.
 EMR on the move.
 No more COWs (computers on wheels).
-    * Uses robust and efficient functional programming.
+    * Uses robust and efficient advanced functional programming web-tech.
 * Weaknesses:
     * No good story on unified back end.